Wacky record-setters triumph on Guinness records day

 Volunteers in Italy will try to create the largest chocolate coin to raise money to restore a primary school near Modena destroyed in an earthquake.

-From New Zealand to Hawaii, hundreds of thousands of schoolchildren were "sport stacking," aiming to break the world record of 412,259 people simultaneously building pyramids from specially designed plastic cups.
+Across the Atlantic, 420,000 U.S. schoolchildren will participate in a "speed-stack", aiming to break the record for the highest number of people simultaneously building pyramids of paper cups.

-The goal is 450,000, said Corey Oliver, global logistics and records manager for the World Sport Stacking Association.
-At just after 0200 GMT on Thursday, 244,549 people had taken part, almost 90 percent of them Americans, he said.
+"It sounds a bit silly...but in fact what you do find is they use these things to improve kids' motor skills and hand-eye coordination," Glenday said.

-"It won't be a record until it's confirmed by Guinness, and that can take a few weeks," Oliver said.
+"We're hoping with that 420,000...that makes it our biggest event of all the Guinness World Record day events we've ever done."
+(Reporting By Isla Binnie, editing by Paul Casciato)